ThayTriacca/Booki/readme.md

 ## Objective

--Cutting and integrating a design mockup
+- Cutting and integrating a design mockup
--Translating the mockup into web languages, specifically HTML and CSS -Creating a responsive website that functions seamlessly across devices without compromising readability and loading speed -Validating the code according to W3C standards for both HTML and CSS -Practicing the flexbox technique
+- Translating the mockup into web languages, specifically HTML and CSS
+- Creating a responsive website that functions seamlessly across devices without compromising readability and loading speed
+- Validating the code according to W3C standards for both HTML and CSS
+- Practicing the flexbox technique
--Utilizing CSS selectors and HTML tags
+- Utilizing CSS selectors and HTML tags
--Using cards and background images in the project -Incorporating Font Awesome icons
+- Using cards and background images in the project
+- Incorporating Font Awesome icons
--Creating a navigation bar using an unordered list
+- Creating a navigation bar using an unordered list

 ## Project Brief